osm-fr/osmose-backend/docker/README.md

 ## Start Docker Backend container

-At the first time only:
+On the first execution only:
 ```
 chmod a+w ../modules/osm_pbf_parser/
 ```